Bgoodwin24/insightforge/SECURITY.md

 # Security Policy
 This is a learning/portfolio project implementing security best practices.

-While care has been taken to implement security features, additional measures would be needed for production use.
+While care has been taken to implement strong security features, additional controls would be needed for production deployment.

 ## Security Measures Implemented
 ### Authentication & User Management
 - Password requirements enforced (minimum 8 characters, requiring uppercase, lowercase, numbers, and special characters)

-- Email validation for registration
+- Email validation and verification using secure magic links

+- Verification tokens stored in HTTP-only cookies (prevents JavaScript access to tokens, protecting against XSS).
+Secure flag is configurable and should be enabled in production.

-- Rate limiting on registration attempts (maximum 10 attempts per IP address within a 15 minute window)
+- Rate limiting on registration attempts (maximum 10 attempts per IP address within a 15-minute window)

 - Security event logging for failed registration attempts

 ### Data Protection
-- Passwords are hashed before storage (not stored in plaintext)
+- Passwords are hashed using a secure algorithm before storage (never stored in plaintext)

-- Input validation on all user-provided data
+- Input validation enforced on all user-provided data

-- Protection includes: Password security, Brute Force Protection, Rate Limiting, Input Validation, Security Logging, and Account Lockout after multiple failed login attempts
+- Measures include: password security, brute-force protection, rate limiting, input validation, security logging, and account lockout after repeated login failures

 ### API Security
-- Input validation on all endpoints
+- Input validation enforced on all API endpoints

-- Rate limiting to prevent abuse
+- Rate limiting to prevent abuse and brute-force attacks

-- Authentication required for protected endpoints
+- Authentication required for all protected endpoints

+- Use of HTTP-only cookies for storing sensitive tokens (e.g., email verification), reducing risk of token theft via XSS

-## Security Enhancements Needed if Used in Production
+## Security Enhancements Needed for Production
-- Protection against common web vulnerabilities (XSS, CSRF, SQL injection, etc.)
+- Harden protection against common web vulnerabilities (XSS, CSRF, SQL injection, etc.)

-- Implement distributed rate limiting (redis/database-backend)
+- Implement distributed rate limiting using Redis or another backend

-- Add browser fingerprinting for more sophisticated attack prevention
+- Add browser fingerprinting or device profiling for advanced threat mitigation

-- Add two-factor authentication option
+- Implement optional two-factor authentication (2FA)

-- Regular security audits and penetration testing
+- Conduct regular security audits and penetration testing

-- Implement HTTPS with proper certificate management
+- Enforce HTTPS with proper TLS certificate management
-- Session timeout and forced re-authentication for sensitive operations

 ### Dependency Management
-- Regular updates of all dependencies to address security vulnerabilities
+- Keep all dependencies up to date to patch known vulnerabilities

-- Automated dependency scanning
+- Use automated dependency scanning tools

 ### Compliance
-- Work toward compliance with industry security standards
+- Work toward alignment with security best practices and industry standards

-- Commitment to user data privacy and protection
+- Commit to responsible handling of user data and privacy